Submission for the expert

 Adobe users can convert files to CMYK: If your file has already been created, choose to convert the RGB colors to CMYK colors.
 To do this, export your file to PDF / X-1a: 2001 with the 'Fogra 37' profile.
 This profile ensures the best possible transfer of RGB to CMYK.
 If your file has not yet been created, choose the CYMK profile before you start designing.

 It is not necessary to apply bleed or cropmarks to your document, but we do recommend this when you are submitting a document that is bordeless.
 The best thing to do, is to submit a document with a bleed of at least 3 mm with cropmarks.
+Read more about how to set up bleed in InDesign or Illustrator at our page with useful tips.
 Placing cropmarks without bleed is not recommended.
 If you want a borderless print but are not able to place bleed, we will enlarge the document a fraction to get some bleed.

 It's possible that your document contains images or objects that are partially transparent, which we call transparencies.
 These transparencies are usually not visible in your file, but can not be handled correctly by the printer.
 This looks as follows: